raidionics/Raidionics-Slicer/README.md

-# Custom 3D Slicer to perform segmentation and diagnosis using in-house models
+# Custom 3D Slicer plugin to perform segmentation and diagnosis using in-house models

 ## 1. Plugin installation